benrayfield/wikibinator106/README.md

 Just cuz someone says a number is changed, does not change the number that you are using.
 They are instead calling one number on another number to find/create a number, which is a separate number.
 Nobody owns the basics of math.
-All possible finite math statements can be written as a wikibinator106 number, such as there is an exact representation of pi and e as a function of integer to get which binary digit to get thaaattttt digbi
+All possible finite math statements can be written as a wikibinator106 number, such as there is an exact representation of pi and e as a function of integer to get which binary digit to get that digit.
+Nobody owns numbers.
+Just because you were the first to find or compute a number does not mean you can control what others do with that number.
+You can literally say "pi is exactly 3" in this system because it is so self referencing, using Op.axa and Op.fpr and a few other things, but you can also say "pi is not exactly 3" (using Op.axb), and more importantly, you can prove it, disproving that "pi is exactly 3", so let the pursuit of truth solve most if not all our disagreements.

 2021-3-4 about 1/3 of the basic tests pass in https://github.com/benrayfield/wikibinator106/blob/main/wikibinator106/impls/marklar106/Test.java